AyoubMaimmadi/Crepeto/README.md

 ![](client/public/homepage.PNG)

-## Database Project using React: (JS/MUI/PSQL/...)
+## Database Project using React: (Material UI / PosgreSQL)

 ## Allows the manager the have full managerial control over his business

-### He can Add, Delete, and Search Orders, Customer, Suppliers, and Employees
+### He can Add, Delete, manage and Search Orders, Customer, Suppliers, Employees, and Billing.

 To use/view this system you need to: